SpocWiki/_public/schema.org/predicate/Texts/has_phonetic_text.md

 - [ #has_/text/_about_phonetic_text :: Text ] or
 - [ has_text_about_phonetic_text :: Text ]

-Representation of a text &lt;a class="localLink" href="/textValue"&gt;textValue&lt;/a&gt; using the specified &lt;a class="localLink" href="/speechToTextMarkup"&gt;speechToTextMarkup&lt;/a&gt;.
+Representation of a text [[textValue]] using the specified [[speechToTextMarkup]].
 For example the city name of Houston in IPA: /?hju?st?n/.

 Predicated describes that:
 [ #has_/domain  :: PronounceableText ]